+Benefit Description

-] Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • Under Standard Option, there is no calendar year deductible.
-You must use In-Network providers to receive benefits. • Under High Option, the calendar year deductible for In-Network Providers is \$500 per person (\$1,000 per Self Plus One enrollment or \$1,000 per Self and Family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Under Standard Option, there is no calendar year deductible.
+You must use In-Network providers to receive benefits. - Under High Option, the calendar year deductible for In-Network Providers is \$500 per person (\$1,000 per Self Plus One enrollment or \$1,000 per Self and Family enrollment).
 The calendar year deductible for Out-of-Network Providers is \$1,000 per person (\$3,000 per Self Plus One enrollment or \$3,000 per Self and Family enrollment).
 Deductibles for In-Network providers and Out-of-Network providers are accumulated separately.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. nt).
-The calendar year If Plus One enrollment ders and Out-of- applies to almost all • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
-See Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - • YOU MUST GET PRECERTIFICATION.
-Please refer to the prior approval and precertification information shown in Section 3 to be sure which services require prior approval or precertification.
-Benefit Description You Pav Note: The calendar year deductibl We say "(No deduc e applies to almost all benefits in urgical Note: The calendar year deductibl We say "(No deduc procedures U We say "(No deduc e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-A compre We say "(No deduc procedures e applies to almost all benefits in tible)" when it does not apply.
-High Option this Section.
-Standard Option A compro We say "(No deduc procedures ehensive range of services, such as: e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-Standard Option A compro • Operat • Treatm We say "(No deduc procedures ehensive range of services, such as: tive procedures e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-Standard Option A compro • Operat • Treatm • Norma We say "(No deduce procedures ehensive range of services, such as: tive procedures hent of fractures, including casting e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-Standard Option A compro • Operat • Treatm • Norma • Correc We say "(No deduc procedures ehensive range of services, such as: tive procedures nent of fractures, including casting al pre-and post-operative care by the surgeon e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-Standard Option A compro • Operat • Treatm • Norma • Correc • Endose We say "(No deduce procedures ehensive range of services, such as: tive procedures hent of fractures, including casting al pre-and post-operative care by the surgeon etion of amblyopia and strabismus e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-Standard Option A compro- Operation Treatment Normation Correct Endose Biopsystem We say "(No deduction procedures Procedures ehensive range of services, such as: Environment of fractures tive procedures Environment of fractures, including casting all pre-and post-operative care by the surgeon Environment of amblyopia and strabismus copy procedures Environment of strabismus e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-Standard Option A compro Operation Treatment Normation Correct Biopsy Remove Correct We say "(No deduce procedures ehensive range of services, such as: tive procedures hent of fractures, including casting al pre-and post-operative care by the surgeon etion of amblyopia and strabismus copy procedures y procedures e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-Standard Option A compro- Operation Treatment Norman Correction Biopsysimal Removies Correction Reconnection Insertiation Insertiation We say "(No deduction procedures ehensive range of services, such as: tive procedures hent of fractures, including casting al pre-and post-operative care by the surgeon etion of amblyopia and strabismus copy procedures y procedures val of tumors and cysts etion of congenital anomalies (see e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-Standard Option A compro- Operation Treatment Norman Correct Biopsy Removies Correct Reconnel Insertiation for Oracionera We say "(No deduction procedures ehensive range of services, such as: tive procedures hent of fractures, including casting al pre-and post-operative care by the surgeon ction of amblyopia and strabismus copy procedures val of tumors and cysts ction of congenital anomalies (see structive surgery) on of internal prosthetic devices.
-See 5(a) thopedic and prosthetic devices for device al treatment of severe obesity (bariatric e applies to almost all benefits in etible)" when it does not apply.
-High Option \$100 copayment (No this Section.
-Standard Option
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
+See Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION.
+Please refer to the prior approval and precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

+Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.
+Surgical procedures High Option Standard Option A comprehensive range of services, such as: • Operative procedures \$100 copayment (No deductible) \$200 copayment Treatment of fractures, including castingNormal pre-and post-operative care by the surgeon Correction of amblyopia and strabismusEndoscopy procedures Biopsy proceduresRemoval of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Insertion of internal prosthetic devices.
+See 5(a) for Orthopedic and prosthetic devices for device coverage information Surgical treatment of morbid obesity (bariatric surgery) Voluntary sterilization (e.g., tubal ligation, vasectomy) Treatment of burns

+You Pay